Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

-\figindex{../kivelson/art/kivelson_10.2.eps} In such situations, there will be a wake behind the body that is void of plasma immediately downstream of the body.
+\figindex{../kivelson/art/kivelson_10.2.eps} In such situations, there will be a \indexit{flow!wake}wake behind the body that is void of plasma immediately downstream of the body.
 This void has two primary effects.
 One is that the plasma pressure has dropped away, and consequently plasma will propagate into the void to refill it (at about the slow-mode speed), taking matter from an outward propagating domain behind a rarefaction front that moves out at essentially the fast-mode wave speed (somewhat anisotropically); this leads to a wake in density behind the body, forming a somewhat asymmetric conical V-shape, albeit with the wings ending on a terminator-like ring defined by where the incoming plasma is just tangent to the body's surface.
 The other effect is that because the contribution of the plasma to the total pressure falls away immediately behind the object, the field is somewhat strengthened (mainly by a motion perpendicular to the plane spanned by field and flow vectors) to regain total pressure balance, to adjust again further downstream as plasma refills the void.
-In the case of Earth's Moon in the solar wind, the void persists up to about a dozen lunar radii downstream.\activity{For the solar wind flowing onto a non-conducting sphere, use estimates of wave speeds to sketch the density wake, the slow-mode refilling, and the fast-mode rarefaction front in a plane defined by the flow vector and the field vector, and in a plane defined by the flow vector and perpendicular to the field.
-You may compare the result with measurements for the case of the Moon (in Fig.~H-IV:10.7).}
+In the case of Earth's Moon in the solar wind, the void persists up to about a dozen lunar radii downstream.\sactivity{$\circledS$ {\em Show: } For the solar wind flowing onto a non-conducting, non-magnetized sphere, use estimates of wave speeds to sketch the density wake, the slow-mode refilling, and the fast-mode rarefaction front in a plane defined by the flow vector and the field vector, and in a plane defined by the flow vector and perpendicular to the field; assume the field vector to be perpendicular to the flow vector.
+You may compare the result with measurements for the case of the Moon (in Fig.~IV:10.7). \mylabel{act:noncondsphere} \solution{noncondsphere}}

-Note that the Moon is not a perfect insulator, and in fact has something akin to a weak ionosphere because the incoming solar wind ionizes some of the surface dust, and the ongoing process of ionization of such 'pick-up particles' is associated with a current that can send a magnetic signal upstream; see Chs.~H-IV:10 and H-IV:11.
+Note that the Moon is not a perfect insulator, and in fact has something akin to a weak ionosphere because the incoming solar wind ionizes some of the surface dust, and the ongoing process of ionization of such 'pick-up particles' is associated with a current that can send a magnetic signal upstream; see Chs.~IV:10{\&}11.